MarcMan369/demo-repo/README.md

 This repository is to learn properly how to use GitHub.

-Although I have had a GitHub account for 2 years, I have not use it in its full capacity as I was still learning how to code, so I did not have any project.
+Although I have had a GitHub account for 2 years, I have not use it in its full capacity as I was still studying Cybersecurity, and therefore learning about things not directly related to coding.

-I have cloned some Blockchain projects for y Master degree in Cybersecurity.
+I have cloned some Blockchain projects for my Master degree's final project.

+Now, with the Le Wagon Bootcamo, I will learn and become a Full Stack Web Developer!